 Nursing is an extremely rewarding career, and it has the added benefit of being in high demand right now.
-But that doesn’t mean becoming a nurse is easy.
 Getting through nursing school takes a lot of hard work—and it can be fairly expensive.
-But because the need for nurses is on the rise, you’re likely to find good job prospects when you finish school.

 There are a number of routes to becoming a nurse or nurse’s assistant.

-To become a certified nursing assistant (CNA), you need a high school degree, and you typically need to take 4-12 weeks of courses and pass a vocational exam.
+Becoming a certified nursing assistant (CNA), requires a high school degree, and you typically need to take 4-12 weeks of courses and pass a vocational exam.
+The requirements to become a CNA may vary widely by state.
 A CNA assists the nurses and doctors with things like admitting patients and taking vitals.

 RNs with a bachelor’s degree in nursing (BSN) are able to apply for higher-level jobs than those with associate’s degrees.
-A bachelor’s degree is also generally required for higher-paying nursing roles in specialty fields, and for managerial roles.
+A bachelor’s degree may also be required for managerial roles.